hawkinsw/medava/README.md

 > ... denotes a value that is a reference to the object for which the instance method was invoked ..., or to the object being constructed.

 That helps!
-So, we know that the current method invocation (on the `isTemperatureRangeAcceptable` method) and the code in those two method invocations will have access to fields of the same instance of the `Medicine` class via the `this` instance variable.
+So, we know that the code we are writing to implement the `isTemperatureRangeAcceptable` method and the code in those two getters that we invoke will have access to fields of the same instance of the `Medicine` class via the `this` instance variable.

-It also gives us a task: we must implement those methods so that the `isTemperatureRangeAcceptable` method can use them.
+It also gives us a task: we must implement the `minimumTemperature` and `maximumTemperature` methods so that the `isTemperatureRangeAcceptable` method can use them.
 Obviously not every medicine has the same range of safe temperatures.
-However, it seems clear that there is a baseline reasonable range of temperatures outside of which our medicine will spoil.
+However, it seems clear that there is a baseline reasonable range of temperatures outside of which all medicines are likely to spoil.
 In the `Medicine` class (what will eventually become a superclass), then, we will provide a so-called *default* implementation of the two methods and we will leave it up to any subclasses to _override_ these methods if they want to customize functionality specific to a type of medicine.
 In other words, our software will rely on the support for _virtual methods_ in Java to increase programmer efficiency!
 Type in the following method declarations of the `Medicine` class in `Medicine.java`:

 ```Java